-In addition to the ITC, there is another tax-saving incentive available to businesses: accelerated depreciation.
+In addition to the ITC, another tax-saving incentive is available to businesses: accelerated depreciation.
 This is available to tax-paying businesses that install a solar system.
 All the tax savings related to the solar system’s depreciation can be pushed to the first year the system is put into service, further frontloading the investment.

 The amount you’ll save from accelerated depreciation will vary based on your tax rate.